Collecting Pokémon Cards: A Guide

 Yes.

-And another word of advice: if you’re looking to buy these as investment pieces, it’s probably going to be a lot easier to start with old sets that are already more rare and valuable.
+And another word of advice: if you’re looking to buy these as investment pieces, it’s probably going to be a lot easier to start with old sets that are already rarer and valuable.
 They should increase in price over time, and they have a smaller print run, too.

 Here are a few sets to consider: